-The Overspill Project runs for 18 months from January 2019.
+The Overspill Project ran for 20 months from January 2019 to October 2020.

-The project has a particular focus on Darnhill in Heywood and Langley in Middleton but we are collecting stories from all of Manchester’s overspill estates.
+The project had a particular focus on Darnhill in Heywood and Langley in Middleton but we collected stories from all of Manchester’s overspill estates.

-During the 18 month project (January 2019 – June 2020) we will be recording oral histories with local people, will produce a short film of the project, a book and host three exhibitions in Langley, Darnhill and at the People’s History Museum in central Manchester.
+During the project we recorded oral histories with local people, produced a short film of the project, a book and hosted an exhibition at the People’s History Museum in central Manchester.

-If you have a story, a quote, a photo or some memorabilia that you would like to share with us then we would love to hear from you.
+If you have a story, a quote, a photo or some memorabilia that you would like to share with us then we can still up load these to the website.
 Please click here to get in touch.

 About Cartwheel Arts